ChristianSi/lytspel/samples/alice.md

 'Nearly two miles high,' added the Queen.

-'Well, I shan't go, at any rate,' said Alice: 'besides, that's not a regular rule: you invented it just now.'
+'Well, I shan't go, at any rate,' said Alice; 'besides, that's not a regular rule: you invented it just now.'

 'It's the oldest rule in the book,' said the King.